RDjarbeng/RDjarbeng/_posts/2025-01-10-yolo-evolution-applications-and-current-trends-in-object-detection.md

 video: ''
 layout: post
 ---
-YOLO (You Only Look Once) has transformed from a groundbreaking concept to an industry standard in object detection since its inception in 2015[1].
-Initially developed by Joseph Redmon and Ali Farhadi at the University of Washington, YOLO gained popularity for its unprecedented speed and accuracy[1].
+YOLO (You Only Look Once) has transformed from a groundbreaking concept to an industry standard in object detection since its inception in 2015.
+Initially developed by Joseph Redmon and Ali Farhadi at the University of Washington, YOLO gained popularity for its unprecedented speed and accuracy.

 The evolution timeline showcases significant improvements: